What you’re supporting

 We are happy to have our Parent’s Club, which came to be after a few parents wanted a way to donate to the Chapter.
 There is only an annual commitment of $50, although you are welcome to donate more if you so choose.
 All this money goes into brotherhood events, such as Sunday Dinners.
 The support given by this club is greatly appreciated by the Chapter.
-To join, click or tap here, or for questions, please contact Leadership.
+To join, select this link, or for questions, please contact Leadership.

 Every fall semester, the Brothers of Theta-Zeta open up their House in a day geared towards parents and showing what our fraternity is about.
 This special day generally takes place mid-fall, so please ask your son or our Leadership for more details!

 Our House Mom, Mrs. Beaubien, was kind enough to provide a parent’s view of Kappa Sigma.
 She was appointed House Mom by the Brothers in the fall of 2012.

 Four years ago my son entered his Freshman year at ENMU.
 He called me one day and told me that he was thinking of joining a fraternity.
 I was surprised and oh so hesitant.
 The first thoughts that came to mind were all the negative connotations associated with fraternities: partying, hazing, unruly behavior, etc. and so I voiced those concerns to my son.
 He explained to me that Kappa Sigma was not like that.
 A friend of his from high school was a member and I was assured by my son that this was an organization that was involved in community events and fundraising for charitable causes.